troglobit/libuev/README.md

 the excellent libev and the venerable Xt(3) event loop.

-It is heavily modelled after the libev API, but will never be as portable or friendly to older systems.
-The focus of this project is modern embedded Linux systems, you will need kernel and C-library support for epoll(7) and timerfd.
+It is heavily modelled after the libev API, but will never be as portable to other UNIX systems.
+The primary target of this project is modern embedded Linux systems.
+You will need kernel and C-library support for epoll(7), timerfd and signalfd.

 Usage
 -----

-Basically an event context is created to which timer and I/O stream watchers are registered.
-After initial setup, the typical application enters the event loop that will only return at program termination.
+The user initializes an event context to which timer and I/O stream watchers are registered.
+A typical application then enters the event loop that will only return at program termination.

 The C API